Ask a doctor about a prescription for METHYLPHENIDATE TECNIGEN 54 mg PROLONGED-RELEASE TABLETS

 Other mental health problems include:

-Taking Metilfenidato Tecnigen with other medications
+Taking Methylphenidate Tecnigen with other medications

 Do not take methylphenidate if you or your child:

-If you or your child are taking other medications, methylphenidate may affect the mechanism of action of these medications or cause adverse effects.
+If you or your child are taking other medications, methylphenidate may affect the mechanism of action of these medications or cause side effects.
 If you or your child are taking any of the following medications, consult your doctor or pharmacist before taking methylphenidate:

 Use in athletes

-Taking Metilfenidato Tecnigen with alcohol
+Taking Methylphenidate Tecnigen with alcohol

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medication.

+.
 Consult your doctor or pharmacist before using methylphenidate if you or your daughter:

-Driving and operating machinery
+Driving and using machines

-Metilfenidato Tecnigen contains saccharose
+Methylphenidate Tecnigen contains sucrose

-This medication contains saccharose.
+This medication contains sucrose.
 If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-This medication contains less than 23 mg of sodium (1 mmol) per tablet; that is, it is essentially “sodium-free”.
+This medication contains less than 23 mg of sodium (1mmol) per tablet; this is, essentially "sodium-free".

 Dose adjustment

-How to take
+How much to take

-Follow exactly the administration instructions for this medication indicated by your doctor.
-If in doubt, consult your doctor or pharmacist again.
+Follow your doctor's instructions for taking this medication exactly.
+If you are unsure, consult your doctor or pharmacist again.

 Long-term treatment